- Home to DLR

 View our federal pandemic unemployment programs archival information.

-PUA claimants have until the week ending Saturday, Sept.
-4, 2021, to upload proof of employment/self-employment or commencement of employment/self-employment documentation to the PUA Uploader.
-If you are unable to upload documents, you can mail copies of PUA documents (see bottom of PUA Uploader page for details).
+PUA claimants had until the week ending Saturday, Sept.
+4, 2021, to upload proof of employment/self-employment or commencement of employment/self-employment documentation.

 Unemployment Relief for Government Entities and Nonprofits

 Under the American Rescue Plan Act of 2021, federal funding for reimbursing employers was extended until Sept.
 6, 2021.
 This also increases the reimbursement rate from 50% to 75% for the amounts of compensation paid for weeks of unemployment beginning with week ending April 10, 2021, and ending with week ending Sept.
 4, 2021.

 State Information Data Exchange System (SIDES) and E-Response

 The State Information Data Exchange System (SIDES) and SIDES E-Response offer employers and third-party administrators (TPA) — free of charge — secure, electronic and standardized format to supply the information needed for responding to reemployment assistance (RA) benefit claim notices/information requests rather than by U.S. Postal Service mail.